auth0/docs/articles/quickstart/spa/angular/02-calling-an-api.md

 <!-- markdownlint-disable MD002 MD034 MD041 -->

 :::note
-Visit the [Integrate Angular with an API Server](https://developer.auth0.com/resources/guides/spa/angular/basic-authentication#integrate-angular-with-an-api-server) section of the [Angular Authentication By Example](https://developer.auth0.com/resources/guides/spa/angular/basic-authentication) guide for a deep dive into calling a protected API from Angular.
+Visit the <a href="https://developer.auth0.com/resources/guides/spa/angular/basic-authentication#integrate-angular-with-an-api-server" target="_blank">Integrate Angular with an API Server</a> section of the <a href="https://developer.auth0.com/resources/guides/spa/angular/basic-authentication" target="_blank">Angular Authentication By Example</a> guide for a deep dive into calling a protected API from Angular.
 This guide allows you to set up a sample API server using a backend technology of your choice, effectively creating a full-stack application.
 :::

 <%= include('../_includes/_calling_api_preamble_api2") %>

-This article builds upon [the previous chapter](/quickstart/spa/angular-next), adding the capability to automatically attach an access token to outgoing requests made using Angular's built-in `HttpClient` service.
+This article builds upon <a href="/quickstart/spa/angular-next" target="_blank">the previous chapter</a>, adding the capability to automatically attach an access token to outgoing requests made using Angular's built-in `HttpClient` service.

 :::note
-If you followed the [previous section where you added user log in to Angular](/quickstart/spa/angular-next#add-login-to-your-application), make sure that you log out of your application as you'll need a new access token to call APIs.
+If you followed the <a href="/quickstart/spa/angular-next#add-login-to-your-application" target="_blank">previous section where you added user log in to Angular</a>, make sure that you log out of your application as you'll need a new access token to call APIs.
 :::

 ## Provide the HTTP Interceptor